StromR/StromR/README.md

 <h3> Get to know me </h3>

+- 🏢 I’m currently working as Business Intelligence Analyst
-- 🎓 I’m currently studying software engineering at Indonesia University of Education
+- 🎓 Bachelor of Software Engineering
 - 💻 I’m interested in Data Science and Machine Learning
 - 💬 Looking for collaboration